 Of course, he needed to become proficient in Zoom hosting, and he has since integrated the digital illustration app Procreate into class sessions.
 While it’s no substitute for peering over a student’s shoulder, the technology lets Marc jot notes alongside a student’s work-in-progress or markup a digital copy without ever touching the piece.

+After mastering these essential tools of remote teaching, Marc moved on to iMovie.
 “I hadn't really edited movies before,” he says.
 “I had to learned how to shoot, how to edit, and how to get verified so I could post videos on YouTube.”

 Over the summer, Marc set up a fairly sophisticated videographer’s workshop at his home in Van Nuys.